PoroCoco/myaenetwork/README.md

 # myaenetwork
-Minecraft opencomputer LUA code to manage Applied energistic network from the web
+Minecraft opencomputer LUA code to manage Applied energistic network from the web at [myaenetwork](http://myaenetwork.ovh/).